-Relief efforts ramped up for Bahamas where 'staggering' Dorian death toll feared
+'Staggering' death toll feared in Bahamas after Dorian's destruction

 NASSAU, Bahamas (Reuters) - Charities, government agencies and even cruise ships loaded with supplies and volunteers rushed emergency aid to the storm-ravaged Bahamas on Saturday amid fears of a “staggering” death toll left in the wake of Hurricane Dorian.

-Bahama leaders believe hundreds and perhaps thousands remained missing in the archipelago nation of about 400,000 people, even as the official death toll rose only to 43 as of late on Friday.
+Bahamas leaders believe hundreds and perhaps thousands are missing in the archipelago nation of about 400,000 people, even as the official death toll rose only to 43 as of late on Friday.

-U.S. President Donald Trump’s administration requested airlift and logistical support from the Defense Department on Friday to support relief efforts for the Bahamas, the Miami Herald and other media reported.

-The U.S. Coast Guard and other agencies have already provided help with U.S. Northern Command chief General Terrance O’Shaughnessy arriving in Nassau on Friday to assess the needs.
+Large swaths of the northern Bahamas were rendered wastelands by the storm, with homes pulverized, cars and boats thrown around like toys and the smell of death permeating the air in parts of Great Abaco Island, one of the hardest hit.

+Evacuees from Great Abaco poured into the capital Nassau, and a cruise ship arrived in Palm Beach, Florida with some 1,100 people fleeing the destruction.
+Many of them faced uncertain futures.

-The most powerful hurricane on record to hit the Bahamas leveled some neighborhoods, swallowed others with storm surges and caused what one official described as a “staggering” number of deaths.
+The most powerful hurricane on record to hit the Bahamas leveled some neighborhoods, swallowed others with storm surges and caused many deaths.

 Dorian also devastated parts of the Outer Banks Islands in North Carolina, on Friday and it continued to push northward along the U.S. Atlantic coast on Saturday.

-It brought tropical storm force winds to southeastern Massachusetts and Nantucket Island and Martha’s Vineyard on Saturday morning, according to an advisory from the Miami-based National Hurricane Center (NHC).
+It brought tropical storm force winds to southeastern Massachusetts and Nantucket Island and Martha’s Vineyard on Saturday before charging on toward Canada at 29 mph (47 kph), according to an advisory from the Miami-based National Hurricane Center.

-“Dorian’s rain is just grazing New England,” said Alex Lamers, a forecaster with the National Weather Service.

-The storm was about 160 miles southeast of Nantucket and about 310 miles southwest of Canada’s Nova Scotia province early on Saturday morning, the NHC said.

-It is expected to make landfall in Nova Scotia province on Saturday night with winds of about 90 mph (150 kph) and leave up to 7 inches of rain before pushing further east as a weakened post-tropical storm by Sunday, the NHC said.
+It is expected to make landfall in Nova Scotia province on Saturday night with winds of about 85 mph (137 kph) and leave up to 7 inches of rain.

-The Bahamas hade only a slight, 10 percent, chance of rain Saturday that was not expected to hamper relief efforts as Bahamas Health Minister Duane Sands spoke of “a tremendous loss of life.”

-The medical chief of staff at Princess Margaret Hospital in Nassau said two refrigerated, 40-foot trucks would be needed to hold the “staggering” number of bodies likely to be found.
+The medical chief of staff at Princess Margaret Hospital in Nassau said two refrigerated, 40-foot trucks would be needed to hold the “staggering” number of bodies that were expected to be found.
+“We’ve ordered lots of body bags,” said Dr. Caroline Burnett-Garraway.

-The United Nations estimated 70,000 people were in “immediate need of life-saving assistance” such as food, water and shelter.
+The United Nations estimated 70,000 people needed food, water and shelter.
 The U.N.
 World Food Programme was airlifting storage units, generators, prefab offices, and satellite equipment as well as 8 metric tonnes of ready-to-eat meals.

 The American Red Cross said it had committed an initial $2 million help the Bahamas recover from the hurricane, with food, water and shelter and other necessities.